CKJX-FM

-CKJX-FM, branded as Rock 104, is a Canadian radio station, broadcasting a mainstream rock format at 104.5 FM in Olds, Alberta.
+CKJX-FM (104.5 FM, "104.5 The GOAT") is a radio station in Olds, Alberta.
+Owned by Vista Radio, it broadcasts a mainstream rock format.

 History

 The station owned by CAB-K Broadcasting Ltd. received CRTC approval on June 4, 2007 to operate a new FM radio station at Olds, Alberta.

 CKJX began broadcasting on May 30, 2008 playing rock music from the 1960s to today.

+In September 2023, Vista Radio announced its intent to acquire CAB-K Broadcasting.
+It switched to Vista's standard rock brand The GOAT in January 2025.